Virmak/staf/README.md

 ```bash
 java -jar staf-api/target/staf-api-0.0.1-SNAPSHOT.jar tests
 ```
-Replace the argument `tests` with the directory containing test projects
+Replace the argument `tests` to change the default directory containing test projects
-By default this repo contains `tests` with 2 projects
+By default this repo contains `tests` directory with 2 projects

 To test the API make a POST request to :
 ```